 Alumni Association Awards

-Each year the Alumni Association recognizes the achievements and contributions of successful Ontario Tech alumni with three special awards: The Achievement Award; the Up and Coming Award; and the Philanthropic Award.
+Each year the Alumni Association recognizes the achievements and contributions of successful Ontario Tech alumni with these special awards: The Alumni Achievement Award, the Up and Coming Award, the Community Impact Award, and the Ethical Tech Advocate award.

 Key dates